szymach/c-pchart/examples/3d_pie.md

-# Creating a 3D pie chart
+# Drawing a 3D pie chart

 ```php
 require '/path/to/your/vendor/autoload.php';